enthought/traitsui/_sources/traitsui_user_manual/intro.txt

 the examples in the first four chapters includes or requires any specific Handler code; they are managed by a default Handler that performs the basic operations of window initialization, transfer of data between GUI and model, and window closing.
-Thus, a programmer new to Traits UI need not be concerned with Handlers at all.
+Thus, a programmer new to TraitsUI need not be concerned with Handlers at all.
 Nonetheless, custom handlers can be a powerful tool for building sophisticated application interfaces, as discussed in :ref:`controlling-the-interface-the-handler`.